IanWold/ianwold.github.io/Site/about.md

 I spend the majority of my time solving the same problems over and over again, breaking them down and looking at them from different angles.
 I enjoy finding simple, elegant solutions to complicated problems.
 I think the best solutions come from thoughtful and deliberate relationships with _people_ - people using, commissioning, or otherwise affected by my code.
 Ideally, I'd like those solutions to last for a while.

 Outside of work, I find balance in my hobbies and my community.
 I'm frequently posted up at local pubs and breweries - interrupted by the occasional church gathering - speaking with my neighbors and meeting new folks.
 I keep my body active by walking, biking, or canoeing, and I keep my eye sharp with my enjoyment of billiards.
-My passion for philosophy adds a lot of color to my life, and my amateur appreciation for classical architecture reminds me of the importance of crafting enduring, beautiful work.
+My passion for philosophy adds a lot of color to my life, and my amateur engagement with classical architecture reminds me of the importance of crafting enduring, beautiful work.

 # Connect